 Select the volumes, folders, files and applications that you want to back up, and click Next.

 4. Destination media: The destination screen is used to select the type of media that you want to back your data up to.
+This step’s name will change to the media type selected, when you click next.

 5. Schedule: This screen is used to select when and how you would like the backup job to run, and how long you would like the backup to be retained for.
 A selection of pre-configured schedules, called schemes, will be displayed.